ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-04-aws-sysops-opsworks.md

 Stacks - a set of resources you want to manage as a group = dev, stage, pro

-Layers - Technically it is a blueprint for a set of instances like web servers, app servers or DB servers
+Layers - A blueprint for a set of instances like web servers, app servers or DB servers

 - Instances - EC2 Instances